grobakh/stylus-grid/README.md

 2. Download grid.styl
 3. Edit grid.styl to adjust vertical line size, gap size
 4. Rename grid column styles if you want
-5. Generate css
-6. Insert container and if needed decorator macros to your layout stylus
+5. Insert container and if needed decorator macros to your layout stylus
 ```
 .decorator
   decorator(line, gap / 2)